RealWillBrooks/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- A Document Object Model

 2. What is an event?

+- An event is something that happens to HTML Elements when JS is used on html pages.

 3. What is an event listener?

+- Listens to an event in the DOM or document.

 4. Why would we convert a NodeList into an Array?

+- Arrays can run more methods, array based methods.

 5. What is a component?

+- Components allows the developer to split the UI into reusable pieces.

 ### Git Set up